 Ah, but there's not much work left in minis in this part of the country, now that Windows is kicking around.
 I find that most computer work has gone from programming and working on information flow to reinstalling Windows.
 That's a fairly sad commentary on the state of computing in general.

-I previously ran a 2.4k dedicated dialup with a static IP on a second phone line for 12 years or so.
-I have always lived a bit too far out of town to get good internet connections, but in 2004 started using Rioplex Wireless and have been happy with the connectivity and speed, and can recommend them if you can't get DSL.
-I have a VPN router from work (Netgear, good enough stuff) and all of the computers are behind that now.
+At home, I previously ran a 2.4k dedicated dialup with a static IP on a second phone line for 12 years or so.
+This was always fine with me, because I value reliabilty over bandwidth.
+I have always lived a bit too far out of town to get good internet connections, but in 2004 started using Rioplex Wireless, and have been happy with the connectivity and speed, and can recommend them if you can't get DSL.